Case Study: Apple iPhone on Amazon

 How do you create a superior iPhone shopping experience on amazon.com?

-Of the many projects I have worked on at Amazon, leading the design of Apple devices on Amazon was the most challenging and fulfilling.
-In April of 2019 Apple signed a contract with Amazon to sell their products first-party.
-While many of the new Apple offerings resulted in substantial sales, iPhone sales were falling far below sales expectations.
-If iPhone sales were to reach the billion dollar opportunity projected by Amazon’s senior leadership team, then a unique approach to selling and .
-I knew if Amazon was to be successful selling iPhone we would need to create an interface that captures the Apple Store shopping experience.
-I embarked on a research journey to discover how I could make Amazon a superior iPhone shopping experience.
+During my time at Amazon, one of the most challenging and fulfilling projects I worked on was leading the design of Apple devices on Amazon.
+In April 2019, Apple signed a contract with Amazon to sell their products first-party.
+Although many of the new Apple offerings generated substantial sales, iPhone sales fell far below expectations.
+In order to reach the billion-dollar sales opportunity projected by Amazon’s senior leadership team, a unique approach to selling iPhones was needed.
+I realized that to be successful in selling iPhones, Amazon needed to create an interface that reflected the Apple Store shopping experience.
+This realization led me to embark on a research journey to discover how to make Amazon a superior iPhone shopping destination.

 The Road to Research

-I began the project by drafting a research plan that would include a comprehensive analysis of our competitors and an in-depth evaluation of the iPhone shopping experience offered by Apple.
-The research plan involved part contextual observation and part benchmarking of current iPhone shopping experiences through testing against competitor’s websites.
-For the first phase of my research I visited a variety of brick and mortar competitors who sold both prepaid and post-paid iPhone plans.
+I started the project by creating a research plan.
+The plan included a thorough analysis of our competitors and a detailed evaluation of the iPhone shopping experience provided by Apple.
+The research plan consisted of observing the context and benchmarking current iPhone shopping experiences by testing them against competitor websites.
+In the initial phase of my research, I visited several brick-and-mortar competitors that offered both prepaid and post-paid iPhone plans.

 The+Sprint+Store+Writer+Square.jpg